-Medically Monitored Intensive Inpatient Services is an American Society of Addiction Medicine (ASAM) Level 3.7 for a beneficiary whose subacute biomedical and emotional, behavioral, or cognitive problems are so severe that they require subacute inpatient treatment, but does not need the full resources of an acute care general hospital or medically managed inpatient treatment program.
-Medically Monitored Intensive Inpatient Services may be offered in a freestanding, appropriately licensed facility located in a community setting, or a specialty unit in a general or psychiatric or other licensed health care facility.
+Medically Monitored Intensive Inpatient Services is an American Society of Addiction Medicine (ASAM) Level 3.7 for a beneficiary whose subacute biomedical and emotional, behavioral, or cognitive problems are so severe that they require subacute inpatient treatment This service is for a beneficiary who does not need the full resources of an acute care general hospital or medically managed inpatient treatment program.
+Medically Monitored Intensive Inpatient Services may be offered in a freestanding, appropriately licensed facility located in a community setting, or a specialty unit in a general, psychiatric or other licensed health care facility.

-Medically Monitored Intensive Inpatient Services staff are able to assess and treat the beneficiary and to obtain and interpret information regarding the beneficiary's substance use or psychiatric disorder.
+Medically Monitored Intensive Inpatient Services staff are able to shall assess and treat the beneficiary as well as obtain and interpret information regarding the beneficiary's substance use or psychiatric disorder.
 Clinical staff shall be knowledgeable about the biological and psychosocial dimensions of addiction and other behavioral health disorders.
-Programs shall ensure that a beneficiary admitted to Medically Monitored Intensive Inpatient Services completes a physical examination by a physician, physician assistant, or nurse practitioner within 24 hours of admission.
-A physician shall be available by phone for consultative purposes 24 hours a day, seven (7) days a week.
+Programs shall ensure that a beneficiary admitted to Medically Monitored Intensive Inpatient Services completes a A physical examination must be by a physician, physician assistant, or nurse practitioner within 24 hours of admission.
+A physician shall be available by phone for consultative purposes 24 hours a day, seven (7) days a week, in person, via telehealth, or telephonically.